 Normal Size Of Prostate Gland In Cc

 Have you ever wondered about the silent guardian within the male body, influencing everything from urinary habits to reproductive health?
-This unsung hero is the prostate gland.
-While many may not give it a second thought, understanding its normal size and function is crucial for men's health.
+Now, while many may not give it a second thought, understanding its normal size and function is crucial for men's health.
 Imagine it as a walnut-sized gatekeeper, ensuring smooth passage while standing guard against potential invaders.
+Here's the thing — this unsung hero is the prostate gland.
 But what happens when this gatekeeper grows too large?

 Main Subheading